There are endless reasons why people become writers, but the following is mine.

 Happy people handle life better.

-(This post may contain affiliate links or ads.
+(This post may contain ads.
 What does this mean?
 I may earn from qualifying purchases.
 For questions, see Disclosure Statement.)

 I told my husband this weekend that I wished I were funnier, so I could really help people laugh out loud more and he responded “You are very funny.”
 He said he laughed when he read Not-Me, a post about my iRobot vacuum, a personal luxury of epic import.